clagiordano/projectDeploy/README.md

 ## Version notes
 * Until version 1.5 projectDeploy is a shell (bash) script
-* "From version 2.0 (WIP) the shell (bash) code was migrated to python to improve features"
+* From version 2.0 (WIP) the shell (bash) code was migrated to python to improve features

 #### Valid config files: